Nazaire/orchestra/README.md

 const network = new MemNetwork();

 // if you are using a network that requires an async connection
 // you need to also run network.connect()

-// network needs to be passed to all the major components (composer, instrument, consumer)
+// network needs to be passed to all the major components (composer, instrument, client)

 ```